 Our production is:

-- navelina oranges from half November to end January;
+- navelina oranges from half November to half January;

-- moro oranges from early January to end February;
+- moro oranges from early January to half February;

-- tarocco oranges from early January to end February;
+- tarocco oranges from early January to half February;

-- ovals oranges from early April to the beginning of June;
+- ovale oranges from early April to the beginning of June;

 - valencia oranges from half April to the beginning of June.

-The bergamots are available from end November to end December.
+The bergamots are available from mid November to early January.

 Condividi questo articolo